Dudleya pulverulenta: Morphology

 Dudleya pulverulenta grows a thick caudex, 4–10 cm wide.
 As the plant grows older, the stem gradually becomes decumbent.
 The stem is densely clothed with old, dried leaves.
 Atop this stem is a solitary rosette, as the stems do not form axillary branches.
 The rosette reaches a width of 7–60 cm, and is composed of 40 to 60 wide, flat, fleshy, chalky white leaves which age to a pinkish papery texture.
 The leaves are shaped oblong, broadest at the base or upper third, with the tip acuminate to mucronate, or acute.
 The leaves are 8–25 cm long by 3–10 cm wide, and are 3–10 mm thick.
 The epidermis of the plant is covered with a dense coating of chalky, powdery epicuticular wax.

 The peduncle is 30–100 cm tall by 5–20 mm wide, and is covered in 20 to 70 bracts.
 The bracts are spreading to deflexed, and are shaped cordate-ovate to suborbiculate, with an acuminate tip.
 The bracts measure 20–50 mm long by 15–30 mm wide, and may be a reddish color.
 The peduncle branches into 2 to 6 branches, which may or may not rebranch.
 There are 2 to 5 terminal branches, known as cincinni, that are nodding in youth but become spreading in age, and measure 10–50 cm long.
 The cincinni are circinate, unfurling like the frond of a fern.
 The cincinni hold 10 to 30 flowers, and are twisted at the base, so that the flowers are on the underside.

-Suspending the flowers pendant are the pedicels, which measure 10–35 mm long.
+Suspending the flowers pendent are the pedicels, which measure 10–35 mm long.
 In age, the pedicels sharply bend in the near middle to bring the fruits to a more or less erect position.
 The calyx measures 5–9 mm long by 5–8 mm wide, with mostly acute sepals.
 The petals are 11–19 mm long, and united for 6–10 mm along their length.
 The apex of the petals is shaped acute to obtuse, with the tips erect.
 The sepals are waxy, while the petals are red, with some wax.

 Dudleya pulverulenta flowers in early summer, usually from May to July.
 Plants subject to full sun close their rosettes during the summer, and in July to August the leaves will begin to fold upward and inward, "shrinking" in the heightened temperatures.
 Plants on north-facing or shaded slopes are less likely to close their rosettes.